tolkien/SimpleVisor/README.md

 The closest project that actually delivers a Windows-centric, modern, and supported hypervisor is HyperPlatform, and the author strongly recommends its use as a starting place for commercial and/or production-worthy hypervisor development.
 However, in attempting to create a generic "platform" that can be productized, HyperPlatform also suffers from a bit of bloat, making it harder to understand what truly are the basic needs of a hypervisor, and how to initialize one.

-The express goal of this project, as stated above, was to minimize code in any way possible, without causing negative side-effects, and confusing on the 'bare-metal' needs.
+The express goal of this project, as stated above, was to minimize code in any way possible, without causing negative side-effects, and focusing on the 'bare-metal' needs.
 This includes:

 * Minimizing use of assembly code.
 If it weren't for the lack of an __lgdt intrinsic, and a workaround for the behavior of a Windows API, only the first 4 instructions of the hypervisor's entry point would require assembly.
 As it stands, the project has a total of 10 instructions, spread throughout 3 functions.
 This is a maassive departure from other hypervisor projects, which often have multiple hundreds of line of assembly code.
 A variety of Windows-specific and compiler-specific tricks are used to achieve this, which will be described in the source code.
 * Reducing checks for errors which are unlikely to happen.
 Given a properly configured, and trusted, set of input data, instructions such as vmx_vmwrite and vmx_vmread should never fail, for example.